betterscientificsoftware/bssw.io/Articles/Blog/2022-06-Navigating-transition-to-cloud.md

 # Navigating the Transition of (Climate) Science to the Cloud

-As data for science is increasing available via cloud computing resources, challenges arise in keeping up with fast-growing and fast-changing innovations in the world of large data and cloud computing.
+As data for science is increasingly available via cloud computing resources, challenges arise in keeping up with fast-growing and fast-changing innovations in the world of large data and cloud computing.
 This article discusses lessons learned in developing a tutorial about how to extract, visualize, and analyze time series of Earth data from satellite and satellite-based datasets in the cloud.